fieldtrip/website/development/project/testing_ft_vs_mne.md

 ## Minimum-norm estimate in FieldTrip using simulated data

 Trying to understand the results above, we looked at the phantom data in detail.
-It turned out that the location of the phantom with respect to the sensor-array was quite eccentric.
+It turned out that the location of the phantom with respect to the sensor array was quite eccentric.
 To get a better idea about whether the results are caused by a feature of the code, or by the strange alignment we simulate some phantom data, where the active dipole is in the centre of the helmet.

     cd ~jansch/matlab/toolboxes/fs2fieldtrip/
     load grad;